Best Online Criminal Justice Degrees 2021

 Online bachelor's in criminal justice programs explore the different policies, practices, and components of the criminal justice system, including law enforcement, security, corrections, and the courts.

 Some programs offer concentrations in areas like homeland security, juvenile justice, and victim advocacy.

 Graduates who earn an online criminal justice bachelor's degree can work as police officers and detectives, probation officers and correctional treatment specialists, and private detectives and investigators.
 Several criminal justice jobs offer salaries that exceed the national average.
-For example, the Bureau of Labor Statistics reports that police officers and detectives earn a median annual salary of $63,380.
+For example, the Bureau of Labor Statistics reports that in 2020, police officers and detectives earned a median salary of $67,290.

 The Advantages of a Criminal Justice Education

 Criminal justice majors study law enforcement techniques, emergency management strategies, and master the skills needed to work in courts and correctional facilities.
 An online criminal justice degree also prepares candidates for law school or graduate programs in other criminal justice fields.
 While some employers, including police departments, hire associate degree-holders, others require further education.
 For example, most federal law enforcement agencies expect prospective FBI agents, U.S. marshals, and Secret Service agents to hold a bachelor's degree.